 The attribute offsetVectors is implemented in the form of two HDF5 attributes, gridSpacingLongitudinal and gridSpacingLatitudinal.

-HDF5 TIN (data coding format 7) implements S100_TINCoverage:

-The TIN element relationship to multiple S100_Triangle objects is implemented as the triangles array in S-100 Part 10c, Table 10c-16 and the triangle vertex positions represented by S100_VertexPoint geometry attributes are implemented as the geometryValues array in S-100 Table 10c-16 (this also represents the controlPoints attribute of ISO 19123 GM_Tin class).

-Triangle corners represented by the geometry attribute of S100_Triangle and GM_Triangle corners attribute are implemented by the 3-columnar structure of the triangles array in S-100 Part 10c, Table 10c-16 (“Positioning group”) – each row of that array indicates the 3 corners of a triangle.

-The ISO 19123 GM_Tin attributes stopLines, breakLines, and maxLength are not implemented in the S-100 HDF5 encoding.

 The rangeType attribute common to all coverage types is implemented implicitly in the S-100 Feature Catalogue’s binding of attributes to a feature and in the name/datatype information in feature information datasets in the feature information group (S-100 Part 10c, Table 10c-8).